peidid/Multi-Agent-Advising-Bot/README_CHAT.md

 }
 ```

-This allows the system to provide more personalized advice based on your academic history.
+This allows the system to provide more personalized advice based on academic history.